blinkinput/blinkinput-react-native/README.md

-# BlinkID SDK wrapper for React Native
+# BlinkInput SDK wrapper for React Native

-This repository contains example wrapper for BlinkID native SDK for [Android](https://github.com/BlinkID/blinkid-android) and [iOS](https://github.com/BlinkID/blinkid-ios).
+This repository contains example wrapper for BlinkInput native SDK for [Android](https://github.com/BlinkInput/blinkinput-android) and [iOS](https://github.com/BlinkInput/blinkinput-ios).
 For 100% of features and maximum control, consider using native SDK.

 ### Licensing

 - [Generate](https://microblink.com/login?url=/customer/generatedemolicence) a **free demo license key** to start using the SDK in your app (registration required)

-- Get information about pricing and licensing of [BlinkID](https://microblink.com/blinkid)
+- Get information about pricing and licensing of [BlinkInput](https://microblink.com/blinkinput)

 ## React Native Version

-BlinkID React Native was built and tested with [React Native v0.61.5](https://github.com/facebook/react-native/releases/tag/v0.61.5)
+BlinkInput React Native was built and tested with [React Native v0.61.5](https://github.com/facebook/react-native/releases/tag/v0.61.5)

 ## Installation